open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/pre-meeting-telcon.md

   to make sure everyone's aware of the logistics, agenda, scope and goals for the f2f meeting.
 * Everyone: if you can, please share slides / documents / code / example files openly before the meeting, so that everyone has time to review and think about it.
+* Every speaker: please email [Christoph Deil](https://github.com/cdeil) with the approximate time for your presentation (excluding discussion) and, if needed, an updated talk title.
 * Any additional speakers or participants that aren't listed yet?
 * What are the pre-meeting action items?
 What needs to be prepared?
 * Any questions or feedback?